Fort Lowell, Arizona, was part of a system of forts guarding southern Arizona during the years of Apache hostilities.

-This fort served more as a supply depot and administrative center than as a combat base.
+This fort served more as a supply depot and administrative center than a combat base.
 It occupied two sites; the first of which was little more than a tent city, established in May 1862 just east of Tucson by California Volunteers who had captured the town from the Confederates.
-In March 1873 the post was relocated seven miles northeast of town, where permanent adobe construction began.
-Its role encompassed escorting wagon trains, protection of settlers, guarding supplies, patrolling the border, and conducting offensive operations against the Western and Chiricahua Apache Indians.
+In March 1873, the post was relocated seven miles northeast of town, where permanent adobe construction began.
+Its role encompassed escorting wagon trains, protecting settlers, guarding supplies, patrolling the border, and conducting offensive operations against the Western and Chiricahua Apache Indians.

 From 1904 to 2009, the Santa Rita Hotel was located on the first site before being torn down and replaced with a high rise.
-However, the second site has been maintained by the Arizona Historical Society and Pima County.
-There are several noteworthy remains including seven feet high ruins, the hospital, one cavalry, and two infantry barracks.
+However, the Arizona Historical Society and Pima County have maintained the second site.
+There are several noteworthy remains, including seven feet high ruins, the hospital, one cavalry, and two infantry barracks.

 Old Fort Lowell Neighborhood Association

 © Kathy Alexander/Legends of America, updated February 2022.